Rani Rampal

-Rani Rampal (born 4 December 1994, born in Haryana) is an Indian field hockey player.
-At the age of 15, she was the youngest player in the national team which participated in the 2010 World Cup.
-She has completed her schooling but was not able to get the graduate degree due to practice sessions and matches which were lined up.
-She plays forward on her team.
-She has played 212 international matches and scored 134 goals.
-She is currently the Captain for Indian Women's Hockey Team.
-She is also well known as a striker who often doubles up as mid-fielder.
-She has a great fascination with CWG.
+Rani Rampal (born 4 December 1994) is an Indian field hockey coach and former player who played as a forward.
+At the age of 15, she was the youngest in the national squad of the 2010 World Cup.
+In her career, Rampal played 212 international matches and scored 134 goals.
+She also acted as a striker and doubled up as mid-fielder.
 In 2020, the Government of India honoured her with the Padma Shri.